What is Strong Customer Authentication (SCA) under PSD2?

-A look at the upcoming EU directive that aims to harmonise online payment protection
+An in-depth look at the EU directive that aims to harmonise online payment protection

 There's been an explosion of people in the UK using mobile devices to access financial services and make payments in the last few years.
 This feeds into a wider trend that has also seen the use of cash fall dramatically, with debit card payments eclipsing cash transactions for the first time in 2017.

 According to the British Retail Consortium, card payments account for more than three-quarters of all retail sales last year, and further research predicts that cash will account for just 9% of purchases from 2028.